WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 Here, when Origami looks for `name`, it doesn't find a `name` key inside the Origami file.
 Origami moves up into the surrounding folder and looks for `name` there.
 It finds the little `name` text file, so uses that file's contents as the name.
+By default, Origami will continue walking up the folder hierarchy, looking for `name`, until it reaches the directory where the Origami server was started.
 So all the folders and files in your project are available in the scope of your Origami formulas.

 _Key points: Origami expressions can directly reference files in your project, making it easy for you to incorporate files into your site.
 Most programming languages require you to "import" or otherwise explicitly reference files in the file system._